 That night I lay in my crappy little twin bed in my old room, alone.
 Pillow wet with tears, I was too young to understand that going from a life of constant drunk, stoned, tripping, sexual and emotional adulation to one of hostile indifference all in one day would dampen near anyone's spirits.
 I didn't understand and suddenly I felt the full weight of my Seattle failure, the shame of being a 'boomerang child' and in those days it was still not cool for dudes to cry and mope.
 We were supposed to man up, tie our ties and take temp agency typing tests every day until we died, in Jersey.

 I was so sad that night, I couldn't sleep.
 I'd never been too sad to sleep before.
 I had a pillow soaked with hot tears before.
 Never.
-It was hell and it went on forever.
-I lay there until I could finally hear the snores of both my parents in the next room.... and so crept downstairs to see if I could perhaps find solace in TV and the parental liquor cabinet.
+It was hell and it went on forever, hour after hour as I lay there until I could finally hear the snores of both my parents in the next room.... and so crept downstairs to see if I could perhaps find solace in TV and the parental liquor cabinet.